 A love bond is created by pleasure, and during the seduction phase of the relationship, the sociopath generates extreme pleasure for the target.
 However, addiction research has discovered that although pleasure is required to form a bond, pleasure is not required to maintain it.
 Even when a relationship starts to get rocky, normal people still feel bonded.
 Again, this is Nature’s way of keeping people together.
 If parents split up at the first sign of trouble, the survival of children would be in doubt.

 Sooner or later, of course, relationships with sociopaths get rocky.
 Perhaps the sociopath engages in cheating, stealing or abuse.
-The sociopath’s actions create fear and anxiety in the target.
-But instead of driving the target away from the sociopath, anxiety and fear actually strengthen the psychological love bond.
+The sociopath’s actions create fear and anxiety in you.
+But instead of driving you away from the sociopath, anxiety and fear actually strengthen the psychological love bond.

-So what do the targets do?
-They turn to the sociopaths for relief.
-The sociopaths may apologize profusely and promise to change their hurtful ways, reassuring the targets.
-The targets, feeling bonded to the sociopaths, want to believe the reassurances, so they do.
-Then the two people have sex, which reinforces the bond again.
+So what do you do?
+You turn to the sociopaths for relief.
+The sociopaths may apologize profusely and promise to change their hurtful ways, reassuring you.
+You, feeling bonded to the sociopaths, want to believe the reassurances, so you do.
+Then the two of you have sex, which reinforces the bond again.

-From the target’s point of view, the relationship becomes a vicious circle of bonding, anxiety, fear, relief, sex and further bonding.
-The longer it goes on, the harder it is for the target to escape.
+From your point of view, the relationship becomes a vicious circle of bonding, anxiety, fear, relief, sex and further bonding.
+The longer it goes on, the harder it is for you to escape.

-The result: For the target, the love bond becomes an addiction.
+The result: For you, the love bond becomes an addiction.

 Vulnerability

 How is this possible?
-How do targets get into this predicament?
+How do you get into this predicament?

-Often, targets are primed for sociopathic relationships due to trauma that they have already experienced in their lives.
-As children, they may have suffered physical, emotional, psychological or sexual abuse from family members, authority figures or others.
-Or, the targets may have already experienced exploitative relationships, such as domestic violence, from which they have not recovered.
+Often, you are primed for sociopathic relationships due to trauma that you have already experienced in your life.
+As a child, you may have suffered physical, emotional, psychological or sexual abuse from family members, authority figures or others.
+In fact, even a lack of interaction from caregivers is traumatic for children.

 These abusive experiences create “trauma bonds.”
-As a result, abuse and exploitation feel normal to a target.
+As a result, abuse and exploitation feel normal.

-For healing to occur, targets need to look honestly into themselves and into their histories, finding the root of the issue.
+For healing to occur, you need to look honestly into yourself and into your history, finding the root of the issue.
 Was there a prior relationship that made you vulnerable to a sociopath?

 Recovery

-So, to answer the original question in the letter, how do you get over the sociopath?
+So, to answer the original question in the letter, how do you get over that amazing ‘chemistry’ with the sociopath?

 First of all, you need to understand that what you are feeling is not chemistry or love.
 You are feeling addiction and a pathological love bond—the trauma bond.